alex2718/PhraseGeocoder/README.md

 ```

 ## Setup of GNAF
-To set up the GNAF first download it from the link above.
-Then use the following code, replacing the paths in gnaf_path and gnaf_aut_path with the paths of the folders where the data has been extracted to
+To set up the GNAF first download the data from the link above.

+Once the poetry shell has been opened, enter a Python shell and use the following code, replacing the paths in gnaf_path and gnaf_aut_path with the paths of the folders where the data has been extracted to

 ```
 # set up the GNAF database